 Pro tip: Your course doesn’t have to be long.
 You can split the handbook into a series of mini-courses and enroll all learners in any given thematic mini-course each month.
 These themes can support the most important aspects covered in the handbook or draw attention to the most frequent types of misconduct.
 Here are some ideas for topics:

 - April: Fire safety

 - July: Traveling, attending events, and expense policies

 - August: Sick leave, vacation, and time off

 - October: 5 key values of our company

 - December: Free perks we’d love you to use

-There are two ways, at least, to do this.
-If you don’t have any quiz-making software currently, the easiest way would be to use Google Forms.
-This is a free service for creating surveys.
-Then you can distribute the link via email or a corporate messenger, so anyone can leave their answers and see the collective results afterward.
+To create surveys, you can use Google Forms or the same authoring tool.
+Then you can distribute the link to the poll via email or a corporate messenger, so anyone can leave their answers and see the collective results afterward.

 By using an authoring tool, you’ll have a wider range of question options.
 For example, with iSpring Suite, you can create Likert scale questions like this one: